vlad17/vlad17.github.io/_posts/2016-07-17-ad-click-prediction.md

 ## Weaknesses

-* Certain recommendations seem unapplicable outside of companies with huge amountes of resources:
+* Certain recommendations seem unapplicable outside of companies with huge amounts of resources:
   * New floating point values?
 That must've been a whole re-write.
   * Exploring such a large space of approaches takes a lot of people and a lot of machines.
 There were probably a lot of failed approaches that didn't make it to the paper: to what extent is the approach presented here "overfit" to CTR prediction?
 Some of the "failed approaches" even mentioned in the paper don't have a good explanation behind them, which is indicative of the aforementioned problem.
-* It's unclear what lead to using [count-based learning rates](#computing-learning-rates-with-counts) or [prediciton calibration](#calibrating-predictions) - how much did these methods hurt accuracy.
+* It's unclear what lead to using [count-based learning rates](#computing-learning-rates-with-counts) or [prediction calibration](#calibrating-predictions) - how much did these methods hurt accuracy.
 * How was distributed model training performed?
 Was parallelism at the per-model level (apparently not completely, with the [single value structure](#a-single-value-structure))?

 ## Strengths